 Continuing our series on how to approach lien claims in personal injury cases and negotiating tips for the myriad of lien claims that crop up, we now turn to a discussion of tips for medical pay (commonly called med pay) lien claims.
 I refer to them as claims for reimbursement, as they arise by contract and are usually couched in terms of subrogation and/or reimbursement rights, rather than "lien" rights which have a different legal effect.

 Med pay is usually available under your client's own automobile insurance policy if your client contracted for that type of coverage.
 Under med pay coverage, you or your client can submit their medical bills to their own insurance company for payment under the med pay provisions of their own insurance policy (1st party coverage).

 Your client's own insurer will generally pay the bills and will then advise if they will be asserting a claim for reimbursement for the same.
-Use these tips to knock down the amount that will have to be paid back on the med pay claim, so you can increase your client's net from the settlement amount.
+This article will go over some considerations to keep in mind when dealing with med pay claims for reimbursement.

 Tip #1: Use the Med Pay!